kshyst/Docs/Git/Git Fundamental Notes.md

 > Git branches are effectively a pointer to a snapshot of your changes.
 When you want to add a new feature or fix a bug—no matter how big or how small—you spawn a new branch to encapsulate your changes.
 This makes it harder for unstable code to get merged into the main code base, and it gives you the chance to clean up your future's history before merging it into the main branch.

-> Deleting a branch on shared repository
+> Deleting a branch on shared repository , if you delete a branch on the local it wont be deleted on the shared repository because its now a different branch like b1 and origin/b1

 ```shell